HCADatalab/powderkeg/README.md

 ```

 ### Creating a RDD
-Currently one can only creates a RDD from a collection (including `nil`) or another RDD.
+Currently one can only creates a RDD from a collection (including `nil`) or another RDD (either returned by a keg function or by good old interop).

 To add a new kind of source for RDDs, one has to extend the `RDDable` protocol.